Craigharrison79/MS2-Quiz-Game/README.md

 - #### Game Page

-- First a area to indicate which question the player/user is on.
+- First, an area to indicate which question the player/user is on.
 - The question its self.
 - The image to the questions.
 - The 4 answer boxes.
 One of the boxes will indicate the right answer once the player/user has answered the questions.
 This help educate the player/user.
-- The timer which count down show the player/user and time left they have to answer the question.
+- The timer which counts down show the player/user and time left they have to answer the question.

 - #### Score Page

 - The player/user overall score for the game.
-- A form (input and button) to allow the player/user to enter his/her name so he/she can save the score and maybe be enter to the high score card.
+- A form (input and button) to allow the player/user to enter his/her name so he/she can save the score and maybe be enter into the high scorecard.
-- Buttons: First one to save player/user score once name is enter.
-Second to open up the score card table and see who the top player/user are.
+- Buttons: The first one to save player/user score once a name is entered.
+Second to open up the scorecard table and see who the top player/user are.
 And third button to enter back to the landing/menu page.

 ### Future Features

 - To build on the web base game:
-    - Adding lot of different array to give the user a differnet subject/question to pick from.
+    - Adding a lot of different arrays to give the user a different subject/question to pick from.
-    - The highest score board to be seen by different player on different computer and not just local Storage.
+    - The highest scoreboard to be seen by a different player on a different computer and not just local Storage.
-    - Adding a choose of levels, from beginer to pro.
+    - Adding a choice of levels, from beginner to pro.
-    - Have a battle game to competer against players online.
+    - Have a battle game to compete against players online.

 # Technologies Used